List of writing systems: Onset-rime semi-syllabaries

-Segmental scripts
+Segmental systems

 A segmental script has graphemes which represent the phonemes (basic unit of sound) of a language.

 Note that there need not be (and rarely is) a one-to-one correspondence between the graphemes of the script and the phonemes of a language.
 A phoneme may be represented only by some combination or string of graphemes, the same phoneme may be represented by more than one distinct grapheme, the same grapheme may stand for more than one phoneme, or some combination of all of the above.

 Segmental scripts may be further divided according to the types of phonemes they typically record:

 Abjads

 An abjad is a segmental script containing symbols for consonants only, or where vowels are optionally written with diacritics ("pointing") or only written word-initially.